Opinion | Americans shouldn’t be forced to invest in China’s military

 That company, the China Communications Construction Company (CCCC), was sanctioned Wednesday by the State and Commerce departments, along with five subsidiaries and 18 other Chinese entities.
 U.S. firms and individuals are now banned from working with these companies, and their executives are banned from getting U.S. visas.
 But these companies can still raise billions from U.S. capital markets, with the help of Wall Street firms that are funneling them cash with complete disregard for the risks to U.S. investors.

-Although CCCC and its subsidiaries are listed on the Hong Kong and Shanghai stock exchanges, they raise money from U.S. capital markets because they are listed by major Wall Street index providers such as MSCI and FTSE Russel, whose indexes are tracked by pension funds, university endowments and other large institutional investors.
+Although CCCC and its subsidiaries are listed on the Hong Kong and Shanghai stock exchanges, they raise money from U.S. capital markets because they are listed by major Wall Street index providers such as MSCI and FTSE Russell, whose indexes are tracked by pension funds, university endowments and other large institutional investors.
 These index providers have been drastically increasing their holdings of Chinese companies, including CCCC, directing billions of U.S. dollars into their coffers each year.

 “Scores of millions of average American investors are unwittingly helping fund CCCC and other Chinese state-owned giants through their stock and bond index funds, pension funds and other investment vehicles that Wall Street fund managers and others are mainlining into their investment portfolios,” said Roger W. Robinson Jr., president and chief executive of RWR Advisory Group, a D.C.-based research and risk management consultancy.